Model-Based Diffusion Sampling for Predictive Control in Offline Decision Making: Appendix

 \section{\textbf{Appendix}}

 In this appendix we provide additional experimental, architectural, and theoretical details to complement the main text.
 In Section~\ref{sec:hypm} we outline hyperparameter settings, model architectures, and visualizations of all benchmark environments.
 In Section~\ref{sec:car} we introduce the custom Car U-Maze navigation task that is used to generate our illustration Fig.~\ref{fig:car}.
 In Section~\ref{sec:condition} we compare two schemes for incorporating the initial state---inpainting versus FiLM-based conditioning---through an ablation on D4RL Hopper.
-In Section~\ref{sec:linsys} we consider a linear system with a stochastic expert, providing a controlled setting where feasibility can be studied in detail. \changes{ In Section~\ref{sec:robust}, we evaluate the performance of MPDiffuser under modeling errors in the dynamics model. } In Section~\ref{sec:comp-budget} we evaluate the trade-off between computation budget and replanning frequency, highlighting the efficiency of warm-started diffusion. \changes{In Section~\ref{sec:alternate}, we examine the impact of alternating planner–dynamics updates compared to using a single planner with additional diffusion steps.
-In Section~\ref{sec:combined-score}, we compare the combined-score and alternating update schemes, empirically validating that alternation yields greater stability and higher performance.
+In Section~\ref{sec:linsys} we consider a linear system with a stochastic expert, providing a controlled setting where feasibility can be studied in detail. \changes{ In Section~\ref{sec:robust}, we evaluate the performance of MPDiffuser under modeling errors in the dynamics model. } In Section~\ref{sec:comp-budget} we evaluate the trade-off between computation budget and replanning frequency, highlighting the efficiency of warm-started diffusion.
 In Section~\ref{sec:dyn-cond}, we analyze the effect of conditioning in the dynamics model, showing that incorporating task information improves overall performance and consistency.
 In Section~\ref{sec:causal}, we examine whether adopting a causal architecture provides any performance benefit for MPDiffuser.
 In Section~\ref{sec:params}, we study the effect of the guidance scale $w$ and the number of ranking samples on final performance.
-In Section~\ref{sec:limitations}, we present a controlled failure case illustrating that distribution mismatch between the planner and dynamics model can induce performance degradation.} In Section~\ref{sec:theory} we give a theoretical justification of our alternating planner–dynamics sampling procedure by formalizing it as an approximation to an exponential-tilted distribution.
+In Section~\ref{sec:theory} we give a theoretical justification of our alternating planner–dynamics sampling procedure by formalizing it as an approximation to an exponential-tilted distribution.
 Finally, in Section~\ref{sec:apx-go2} we describe the implementation of our real-world deployment on the Unitree Go2 quadruped, including system-level optimizations for real-time planning.